MicrosoftDocs/cpp-docs/docs/parallel/openmp/2-directives.md

 A reference that accesses the value of an object with a volatile-qualified type behaves as if there were a `flush` directive specifying that object at the previous sequence point.
 A reference that modifies the value of an object with a volatile-qualified type behaves as if there were a `flush` directive specifying that object at the subsequent sequence point.

 Because the `flush` directive doesn't have a C language statement as part of its syntax, there are some restrictions on its placement within a program.
-See [Appendix C](c-openmp-c-and-cpp-grammar.md) for the formal grammar.
+For more information about the formal grammar, see [appendix C](c-openmp-c-and-cpp-grammar.md).
 The example below illustrates these restrictions.

 ```cpp
 /* ERROR - The flush directive cannot be the immediate